ADU Rules in Denver, CO (2026)

 How Many ADUs Are Allowed?

-State Preemption: Colorado House Bill 24-1175 (effective August 7, 2024) requires all Colorado municipalities with population over 1,000 to allow at least one ADU per single-family residential lot by-right.
+State Preemption: Colorado House Bill 24-1152 (signed May 13, 2024; local compliance required by July 1, 2025) requires all Colorado municipalities with population over 1,000 to allow at least one ADU per single-family residential lot by-right.
 Removes minimum lot size requirements specifically targeting ADU prohibition.
 Limits parking requirements for ADUs.
 Creates state enforcement mechanism through Department of Local Affairs (DOLA).
 Denver already had an ADU ordinance in place prior to state law and has continued to expand ADU allowances.
 Colorado does not use the California JADU concept.

 Historic District Considerations